dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 You can export the contents of the report and use the **Email Address** column to tell your users that they will be blocked.

 ### Step 3: Configure user groups for the conditional access policy
 Conditional access policies are targeted to different Azure Active Directory security groups of users.
-You can also exempt certain user groups from this policy.
+You can also exempt certain user groups from a conditional access policy.
 When a user is targeted by a policy, each device that they use must be compliant in order to access email.

 You can configure these groups in the **Office 365 admin center** or in the **Intune account portal**.